SergioCoboLopez/Workshop_ESA/docs/index.md

 # Home

-This website contains information related to the Workshop at the ESA annual meeting of 2023.
+This a tutorial on how to use [GoldSim](https://www.goldsim.com/) for modeling ecological dynamical systems.
+The website was originally conceived and developed for a workshop at the [ESA annual meeting of 2023](https://esa.org/portland2023/).
 The website is associated to a repository that can be accessed [here](https://github.com/SergioCoboLopez/Workshop_ESA).

 The authors of this repository are Sergio Cobo Lopez and Jenna Aquino under the supervision of [Forest Rohwer](https://coralandphage.org/people_forest.php) and [Toni Luque](https://scholar.google.com/citations?user=ytvnI68AAAAJ&hl=en)